TAMUGeographySociety/TAMU_Geography_Society/GISDay/README.md

 ## Softwares:

 Click on the links to download/get a free trial of application.
 More information can be found on the GIS Day website [here](https://gisday.tamu.edu/sessions/#/details/d3b3c7d3-7171-47a3-87b3-9ffb32405f37)

+This workshop will require heavy computation and graphical work, so make sure to have a semi-beefy computer if you're going to follow along.
+My laptop is an Intel i7, 2016 AMD Graphics Card, 16 GB RAM
 ***

 <p align="center"> <a href="https://store.unity.com/download-nuo">Unity - 2018/2019</a> </p>